 Schell Games combines elements of these games with approachable VR gameplay, charming NPCs, and highly detailed VR object interaction to create a concoction that is greater than the sum of its parts.

-Because of this Lost Recipes is an excellent entry point into the world of VR gaming, yet it still manages to entertain experienced users with its meditative gameplay and historical tidbits.
+Because of this Lost Recipes is an excellent entry point into the world of VR gaming, that will also entertain experienced users with its meditative gameplay and historical tidbits.

 No Man's Sky took a while to iron out its kinks, but now it is a game like no other.
 In VR, there is no game that comes this close to what it could feel like to explore actual alien planets, and that alone deserves a spot among the best VR games.

 Fight aliens, build your own base, or explore planets – the freedom in No Man's Sky can feel daunting, but it's also exhilarating.

 Traversing and discovering its generated worlds is already one epic adventure many gamers would gladly immerse in.
 However, Hello Games has taken it to the next level by making No Man’s Sky’s VR experience better than most other developers have on their games.